sharanmurli/wealth_assessment/README.md

 ## 🧠 Design Decisions

-- **MUI as Component Library**: Chosen for its rich set of accessible and responsive UI components, speeding up development and aligning with modern design principles.
+- **MUI as Component Library**: I Chose this for its rich set of accessible and responsive UI components, speeding up development and aligning with modern design principles.
 - **Apollo Client**: Used for declarative data fetching and caching, simplifying the integration with GraphQL APIs.
 - **Collapsible Tables**: Enables better UX when viewing nested asset categories and subcategories.
 - **Asset Modal**: Designed to display `Overview`, `Holdings`, and `Details` dynamically depending on asset structure.